johannesbuehl/johncg/README.md

 ## roadmap
 - implement more playlist-items: Text
-- companion integration (buttons for song parts -> send name to casparcg)
 - client-messages: create message-log, group same
 - fix "Buffer() is deprecated"
 - load files from disc always at item selection to stay up to date